marcingardas/fuzzy-address-search/description.md

 ### What I'd do given more time

+- publish the package to NPM
-- build CI and CD pipelines to automate the testing and package deployment process
+- build CD pipelines to automate package publishing process
-- add pagination to support returning long lists of results
+- add pagination to support returning long lists of results from 3rd party APIs